timhughesdev/BizTrip-Expense-Tracker/README.md

 ---

+# **TODO**

+- [ ] Frontend: Create individual cards for 'TripForm' and 'ExpenseForm' to render sequentially
+- [ ] Feature: Add an upload button on each expense in the ExpenseList to upload receipts (save receipts to a directory Receipts/{TripList}).
+- [ ] Feature - convert uploaded images to PDF.
+- [ ] Feature: Implement a Download/Export button to allow users to download the expense list as a .csv file along with a nested folder containing PDFs of the receipts.
+- [ ] Feature - Add Authentication and the appropriate storage account per user
+- [ ] Feature: Create a monorepo and build the application in React-Native for cross-platform mobile support.
+- [ ] Feature - Add a subscription tier or ads for monetization
+- [ ] Profit

 ## **Features**

+- Use Google API to autofill start and end desitination
+- Gather geocoding from Google API to pass data to Visual Crossing Historical Weather API to see how the weather was on the trip
 - Submit business trip expenses with categories and amounts.
 - View a list of all expenses.
 - Calculate and display total expenses.